 2. Hiring Seasonal Staff

 Come December and the restaurants automatically see an upsurge in the number of customers.
 Especially towards the end of the year, when children and most adults are enjoying their winter vacations, people go out to enjoy and spend time with their family and friends.
 The Christmas Eve and the New year eve implies that you can expect a huge rush at your restaurant.
 The guests are likely to be more than on any of the regular days, which means that you might have to hire additional staff to manage the additional customers.
 If the service at your restaurant slows owing to your wait staffs’ inefficiency during the rush, it can blight the entire customer experience and ruin your brand’s image.
+Therefore, consider hiring seasonal staff to help you manage holiday rush in restaurants.

 You should consider the demand by also determining the holiday plans of your customers.
 For instance, if your restaurant is located near a college campus, you should determine if the footfalls at your restaurant will drop due to the college shutting down.
 In such cases, hiring seasonal staff is not necessary, but if you have a restaurant located in an upscale market where people are likely to come from all around the places, outsourcing staff should be there in your game plan.